 - Serat Kanda: This version sees Rama's son marry Indrajit's daughter.

-Why Do Muslims in Indonesia Revere Rama?
+Do Muslims in Indonesia revere Rama?

 The Indonesian Ramayana transcends religion.
 In Java and Bali, Rama is seen not just as a Hindu deity but as an ideal man, embodying virtues that resonate universally.
 During childbirth, it’s common for Muslim families to recite the Ramayana, wishing their sons to emulate Rama's virtues or daughters to inherit Sita's grace.